SpartanJ/eepp/README.md

 Add 2D skeletal animations support ( probably Spine2D, shouldn't be much work to implement ).

-Probably deprecate the Maps module, since i will focus my efforts on the UI system.
+Probably deprecate the Maps module, since I will focus my efforts on the UI system.

 ## Acknowledgements